+Updated 12/28/20.
 Everybody has felt muscle soreness a day or so after a workout.
-But, have you ever asked yourself where is the pain coming from?
-Was it lactic acid that made your muscles sore?
-Let me see if I can answer some of your muscle soreness questions by telling you the real story—as much as we know—about this mysterious process.
+But, have you ever asked yourself where is the pain was coming from?
+Was it lactic acid buildup that made your muscles sore?
+In this review, I'm going to answer all your muscle soreness questions by telling you the real story—as much as we know—about this mysterious process.
 The feeling of pain, stiffness in muscles that occurs a day or so after a workout is known as Delayed Onset Muscle Soreness (DOMS).
 It’s ironic that while DOMS has been studied since at least 1902, the reasons why muscles get sore remains a mystery.

 Facts About DOMS

 - DOMS pain is not felt at rest.
 This is very different from other types of pain.
 You can use this fact to tell the difference between regular muscle soreness and something more serious like rhabdomyolysis.
 Pain felt when you are not moving is generally not a good thing.

 Lactic Acid And Muscle Soreness

 Lactic acid does not cause DOMS.
 This is one of the biggest myths in all of fitness.
-Lactate (not lactic acid) is built up inside the muscle during intense exercise.
-Its correlated with the burning feeling felt inside muscles during exercise.
+Lactic acid (also called lactate) is built up inside the muscle during intense exercise.
+It's associated with the burning feeling we feel inside muscles during exercise.

-I think the lactic acid myth became popular I think because people confused muscle burning/pain during exercise with the pain they felt days later (DOMS).
+I think the lactic acid myth became popular because people confused muscle burning during exercise with the pain they felt the next day or so (DOMS).
 The key point to remember is that muscle fatigue and delayed muscle soreness (DOMS) are two different things.

 Tart Cherry Juice

 If you are eating cherries, it appears that it takes at least 46 cherries per day to have an effect according to preliminary studies.

 How To Prevent DOMS